 (C) Generally describe the remedial action proposed in the proposed consent decree, including institutional controls and permit exemptions authorized under RCW 70A.305.090;

 (D) Indicate the place, date, and time of any planned public hearing on the proposed consent decree.
-If a public hearing is not planned, specify the procedures for requesting one and indicate that Ecology will only hold a public hearing if at least ten persons request one; and
+If a public hearing is not planned, specify the procedures for requesting one and indicate that ecology will only hold a public hearing if at least 10 persons request one; and

 (E) Invite the public to comment at a public hearing (if applicable) or in writing.